newrelic/nr1-pathpoint/docs/user_manual/JSON-Schema/README.md

 * Related_steps; Required - any related step ID separated by commas, sample  "ST1-LINE2-SS1,ST1-LINE3-SS3"
 * Queries; Required - the query changes depending of the Touchpoint Type.

-### And this is how the Touchpoints area appears on the JSON configuration file:
+### And this is how the Touchpoints area appears on the JSON configuration file

 ```bash
     "touchpoints": [